Formal Student Recitals

 Recital or Informal Recital within two (2) years.

-5. Teachers must inform students’ parents what is expected from a Zoom Formal Recital audience: they
+5. Teachers must inform students and families what is expected of a Formal Recital audience: to stay quietly

 6. Each studio is allowed a maximum playing time of twelve (12) minutes, with a maximum of four (4) entries